Altona (Vic.)

 Population growth drivers in Altona are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, AreaSearch estimates the population of the suburb of Altona (Vic.) at around 12,382 people.
-This represents an increase of 892 individuals since the 2021 Census, which recorded a population of 11,490.
-The current resident population estimate of 12,005 is based on AreaSearch's analysis of latest ERP data released by the ABS in June 2024 and an additional 292 validated new addresses since the Census date.
-This results in a population density ratio of approximately 739 persons per square kilometer.
-Over the past decade, Altona has exhibited steady growth with a compound annual growth rate of 1.1%, surpassing the SA3 area's growth rate.
-Overseas migration contributed around 76.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Altona (Vic.) is around 12,382, reflecting an increase of 892 people since the 2021 Census.
+This growth represents a 7.8% rise from the previous population count of 11,490.
+The change is inferred from AreaSearch's estimated resident population of 12,005 in Jun 2024 and an additional 292 validated new addresses since the Census date.
+This results in a density ratio of 739 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Over the past decade, Altona has demonstrated consistent growth with a compound annual growth rate of 1.1%, outperforming its SA3 area.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, the suburb of Altona (Vic.) is expected to experience above median population growth nationally.
-By 2041, the area's population is projected to increase by 1,768 persons, reflecting a total rise of 11.6% over the 17-year period.
+AreaSearch's projections for Altona are based on ABS/Geoscience Australia figures released in 2024, using 2022 as the base year.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, Altona is expected to experience above median population growth, increasing by 1,775 persons to 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population